How to Homestead If You’re Flat-out Broke

 Growing your own food is a great way to save money and begin homesteading even when you’re flat broke.
 Of course, you need to be careful, because you can spend a lot of money starting a garden, but you really don’t have to.

-All you really need to start a garden is some dirt and some seeds.
+All you really need to start a garden?
+Some dirt and some seeds.
 You don’t have to be fancy, especially if you’re just getting started.
 So if you have a pot of dirt or even a little plot of ground, you can turn it over with a shovel and plant your seeds.

 Keep the seeds moist until they sprout and the plants get established.
 Vegetables such as lettuce, spinach and radishes are easy to grow and don’t take up a lot of room.